lserv/hangman/README.md

 # The hangman
-> The hangman game written in java
+> The hangman game is written in java